Conjunctivitis in Babies

 This is especially common in newborns and young babies, whose tear ducts are still developing.

 If you aren’t sure whether your baby has conjunctivitis or just sticky eyes, ask your health visitor, midwife or doctor for advice.
+It’s always best to do this sooner rather than waiting before symptoms worsen.

 Conjunctivitis Treatment